HamzaYousuf7/assembly-language-course/README.md

 Question #1: write a program to subtract two numbers with the help of ASCII codes

 Question #2:: Write a program to print your name character by character.

+Question #3: write a program that takes input of single character and print it using linefeed